Social contagion and asset prices: Reddit's self-organised bull runs: Has WSB destabilised markets?

 where superscripts differentiate between the average log-odds of a submission in week $t$ expressing bullish ($+$) versus negative ($-$) sentiments, over neutral sentiments.
 Week fixed effects remain in the sentiment models, so that the full estimation strategy rests on within-week variation in all explaining, as well as explained, variables.

-The approach outlined above relies on coarser aggregates for sentiments: the probabilities here are not estimated on data for individual submission sentiments, as is the case in Section \ref{subsec:consensus}.
+The approach outlined above relies on coarse aggregates for sentiments: the probabilities here are not estimated on data for individual submission sentiments, as is the case in Section \ref{sec:social_dynamics}.
 Rather, the probabilities are calculated by averaging the probabilities for \textit{all} submissions in week $t$, discussing ticker $j$, to be bullish ($\text{P}(\phi_{j,t} = +1)$), bearish ($\text{P}(\phi_{j,t} = -1)$), or neutral ($\text{P}(\phi_{j,t} = 0)$).
-Predicted values for our consensus measure follow from the sentiment model predictions:
+Predicted values for our sentiment measure follow from the fitted sentiment model:

-In all our estimates, we restrict ourselves to a sub-sample spanning January 2012 to July 2020.
-As discussed in Section \ref{subsec:contagion}, this choice serves to limit the amount of missing data in times when activity was relatively sparse.